Honors and Prizes

 College of Letters and Science.
 Graduating seniors with a distinguished academic record may be recommended by the faculty as nominees for the College’s Herbert A. Young Medal.
 Each June, one medalist is selected from among the graduates of the current academic year.
 The Leon H. Mayhew Award is conferred upon the outstanding graduate majoring in the arts or humanities, preferably music, art, or literature.
 Academic excellence is the primary basis for selecting the recipients of these awards.
 The Lawrence J. Andrews prize is awarded to a student entering the senior year who not only has achieved academic excellence but who also has demonstrated interests outside of pure scholarship.

-This prestigious award recognizes a graduating senior who has distinguished him/herself through their excellence in undergraduate research.
-The winner, chosen for completing research or scholarship in any academic subject while at UC Davis, is announced and awarded a special plaque at commencement ceremonies in June.
+These prestigious awards recognize a graduating senior who has distinguished him/herself through their excellence in undergraduate research; and faculty, postdocs or graduate students who have exceled in mentoring undergraduate researchers.
+The student winner, chosen for completing research or scholarship in any academic subject while at UC Davis, is announced and awarded a special plaque at commencement ceremonies in June.
 In conjunction with the Chancellor's Award, Professor Dean Simonton of UC Davis' Department of Psychology established an endowment for funding a cash prize for each year's student recipient.
-An award is also given each year to a faculty mentor for his/her outstanding contribution to undergraduate research.
-For more information, see http://undergraduateresearch.ucdavis.edu/awards.html.
+An award is also given each year to a faculty, graduate student or postdoctoral fellow mentors for their outstanding contribution to mentoring undergraduate researchers.
+For more information, see http://urc.ucdavis.edu/awards/chancellors_award/index.html.

 |Page content manager can be reached at Catalog-Comment@ucdavis.edu.|